Akojede70/alx-low_level_programming/README.md

 ## C Programming

-**This Repository contain the concept of C Programming I Learnt in Alx.**
+**This Repository contain the concept of C Programming I was Learning when I was a Student in Alx.**